sramponi86/CAS_SEF_booking_system/README.md

 # Frontend tests

 To run the front end tests and the corresponding scenarios covering the requirements
+- start as usual the webapp
-- go to the terminal
+- go to a new terminal window
 - move to the FE-tests folder level
 - execute "behave --tags="@test"" (note that the tags are the ones that are related to the scenarios to be run)